Skip to main content

 5 Problems With Advertising in Regional Print Magazines

 Believe it or not, magazine advertising is still a gold standard.
 After all, 82% of people trust the ads they see in print, the International News Media Association reports.
-Print lends a sense of legitimacy that's tough to top digitally.
+Print lends a sense of legitimacy that digital can't quite replicate.

 You might be considering an ad in your local or regional publication.
 Perhaps it's a publication you already respect yourself.
 Or maybe your competition is running ads in it.
 FOMO is strong!